 Providers lacking a NYS license do not have access to the HCS/SRV.
 Such providers may obtain results by faxing a request for results to 518-474-0405.
 Include the lab ID or the baby’s date of birth, gender, hospital of birth and mother’s full name and your contact information and address.
+Providers can also request results using this form.
 A copy of the results will be sent by FAX or mailed as requested.

 Obtaining Results for Sickle Cell Disease/Trait for NCAA Participation

 According to National Collegiate Athletic Association (NCAA) rules, all Division I, II and III school athletes are required to be tested for the sickle cell trait or sign a written release declining the test before competing.
 This is to alert coaches and athletic trainers that athletes with this trait may need to take special precautions.
 For more information on this NCAA requirement, please visit the NCAA website.

 New York State began screening all infants for sickle cell disease in 1975 as part of the Newborn Screening panel.
 Such testing also identifies newborns with sickle cell trait (an individual with a single sickle cell gene and one normal gene).
 Such individuals are typically without symptoms but, rarely, may develop serious health problems during extreme physical stress such as severe dehydration.